 What resources are there for the treatment of diabetes?

-If you have diabetes, it is important to get enough exercise and to watch your diet.
+If you have type 2 diabetes, it is important to get enough exercise and make healthy food choices.

-Exercise is good for the hormone insulin and food has an influence on your blood glucose level.
+Exercise will help the body being more sensitive to the hormone insulin and healthy food has an influence on your blood glucose level.
 But what else can help?

 Different types of insulin:

-- Short-acting → works 6 to 8 hours
+- Short-acting insulin → works 3 to 6 hours

 Source: blogpost originally from Nutri-Health